callowayproject/bump-my-version/docsrc/reference/configuration.md

 When this value is set to `True`, the part is not reset when other parts are incremented.
 Its incrementation is independent of the other parts.
 It is useful when you have a build number in your version that is incremented independently of the actual version.

+### always_increment

+::: field-list
+    required
+    : No

+    default
+    : `False` (`True` if `calver_format` is set)

+    type
+    : boolean

+When this value is set to `True`, the part is always incremented when the version is bumped, regardless of the target part.

+### calver_format

+::: field-list
+    required
+    : No

+    default
+    : empty

+    type
+    : string

+The `calver_format` is a string that specifies the format of the version part.
+It is used to determine the next value when bumping the version.
+The format is a string that uses the placeholders defined in the [CalVer reference](calver_reference.md#calver-format).

 ### Examples

 === "TOML"